Kansas City, Missouri: Late 19th and early 20th centuries

-Pendergast era
+Pendergast political machine

 At the start of the 20th century, political machines gained clout in the city, with the one led by Tom Pendergast dominating the city by 1925.
 Several important buildings and structures were built during this time, including the Kansas City City Hall and the Jackson County Courthouse.
 During this time, he aided one of his nephew's friends, Harry S. Truman, in a political career.
 Truman eventually became a senator, then vice president, then president.
 The machine fell in 1939 when Pendergast, riddled with health problems, pleaded guilty to tax evasion after long federal investigations.
 His biographers have summed up his uniqueness:

 Pendergast may bear comparison to various big-city bosses, but his open alliance with hardened criminals, his cynical subversion of the democratic process, his monarchistic style of living, his increasingly insatiable gambling habit, his grasping for a business empire, and his promotion of Kansas City as a wide-open town with every kind of vice imaginable, combined with his professed compassion for the poor and very real role as city builder, made him bigger than life, difficult to characterize.

-Troost redlining and white flight
+Mid- to late 20th century

 Troost Avenue was once the eastern edge of Kansas City, Missouri and a residential corridor nicknamed Millionaire Row.
 It is now widely seen as one of the city's most prominent racial and economic dividing lines due to urban decay, which was caused by white flight.
 During the civil rights era the city blocked people of color from moving to homes west of Troost Avenue, causing the areas east of Troost to have one of the worst murder rates in the country.
 This led to the dominating economic success of neighboring Johnson County.

 In 1950, African Americans represented 12.2% of Kansas City's population.
 The city's most populous ethnic group, non-Hispanic whites, declined from 89.5% in 1930 to 54.9% in 2010.

 In 1940, the city had about 400,000 residents; by 2000, it had about 440,000.
 From 1940 to 1960, the city more than doubled its physical size, while increasing its population by only about 75,000.
 By 1970, the city covered approximately 316 sqmi, more than five times its size in 1940.
 Aggressively annexing the surrounding suburbs and undeveloped land spared Kansas City from the severe population loss suffered by cities like St. Louis and Detroit, similar cities which both lost over 50% of their population in the postwar era.
 In the most neglected neighborhoods, however, the same pattern of abandonment occurred and left behind massive numbers of vacant lots and abandoned homes, especially in the areas east of Troost.